rithvik1139/ATM-machine/README.md

 Description:

 This is a web application that allows you to add or subtract from a total value and is respresented as an ATM machine that allows you to deposit and withdraw from a total account balance.
+I have included changes in the styling from the initial starter files.

 How to Run: